outsidedav/swift/getting_started/services.md

 ## Serverless advantage
 {: #cloud_logic}

 {{site.data.keyword.openwhisk}} provides developers with the ability to build out server-side logic in stateless containers, so they can focus on writing code without needing to worrying about managing frameworks or scaling infrastructure.
-This serverless design helps speed up and simplify deployment by quickly build apps with action sequences that execute in response to calls from your mobile app.
+This serverless design helps to simplify deployment by quickly building apps with action sequences that execute in response to calls from your mobile app.

 For more information, see [Cloud Functions](/docs/swift/backend/functions.html#cloud-functions){:new_window}.